rabbitmq/rabbitmq-oauth2-tutorial/README.md

 #### How custom scopes are carried in JWT tokens

-If we do not configure RabbitMQ OAuth2 plugin with `extra_scopes_source`, RabbitMQ expects the `scope` token's field to carry *custom scopes*.
-For instance, below we have a sample JWT token where the custom scopes are in the `scope` field :
+If you do not configure RabbitMQ OAuth2 plugin with `extra_scopes_source`, RabbitMQ expects the `scope` token's field to carry *custom scopes*.
+For instance, below you have a sample JWT token where the custom scopes are in the `scope` field :
 ```
 {